-- Heat a skillet over medium-high heat.
-Meanwhile, butter each side of two slices of bread.
-Choose white or wheat bread with lots of toast-able surface area.
+- Warm a skillet over medium-high heat.
+Then, butter each side of two slices of bread.
+We like white, wheat or sourdough bread with lots of surface area.

-- Lay one piece of bread in the skillet and top it with a thick layer of your tuna fish salad.
+- Lay one of the pieces of bread in the skillet and top it with plenty of tuna salad.

-- Top with a piece of cheese (any favorite variety) and a second piece of bread (butter-side up).
+- Top the tuna with a slice of cheese (any favorite variety) and a second piece of bread (butter-side up).

-- After about 4-5 minutes and when the bottom bread is golden brown, carefully flip the entire tuna melt.
+- After about 4-5 minutes and when the bottom bread is nice and toasty, carefully flip the entire sandwich.

-- Continue cooking until the second side is browned.
+- Cook the second side until it is golden brown.
 Remove and enjoy!

 This is a traditional recipe without too much effort.
 But there are so many ways to get creative and make this recipe your own.
 Here are some ideas for what to add to your tuna salad to make it really shine:

-- No mayo: If you want a mayo-free tuna salad recipe, try making it with plain or Greek yogurt instead.
+- No mayo.
+If you want a mayo-free tuna salad recipe, try making it with plain or Greek yogurt instead.
 You can even try making it with a simple vinaigrette.
-I use the juice of one large lemon, 2 tablespoons Dijon mustard, 3 tablespoons olive oil and 1 teaspoon Italian seasoning.
+I use the juice of one large lemon, 2 tablespoons Dijon mustard, 3 tablespoons olive oil and 1 tsp Italian seasoning.

-- Avocado: Replace the mayo with a large mashed avocado.
-I’ve made this recipe from The Healthy Maven several times and it’s delicious!
+- Avocado.
+Replace the mayo with a large mashed avocado.
+I’ve made this avocado tuna salad recipe from The Healthy Maven several times and it’s delicious!